pandaskii/Utility-Image-Rebuild-module/README.txt

 This module is a small utility tool.

-It can help you rebuild the image information in the image field.
+It can help you rebuild the image(s) information in the image field.

 The two common cases are:

-1. You replace the image manually in server.
+1. You replace the image(s) manually in server.
-2. You update the image with physical location in database such as from public://publication/1.jpg to public://article/1.jpg
+2. You update the image(s) with physical location in database such as from public://publication/1.jpg to public://article/01.jpg

 In particular the {file_managed.filesize} and the {file_managed.timestamp}
 columns will be incorrect.